-With all the talk of data security as of late, it is important that we address another aspect of security – namely customer security.
-Marketers measure customer loyalty and spend considerable time and resources attempting to understand and master it.
-This has been going on for as long as there has been competition.
+With all the data security talk as of late, we must address another security aspect – namely customer security.
+Marketers measure customer loyalty and spend considerable time and resources, attempting to understand and master it.
+It has been going on for as long as there has been competition.
 As a topic, customer loyalty has been thoroughly researched by academics and practitioners alike.
 A few things that we know about loyal customers:

 1. Sharing their experiences with family, friends, and colleagues is not an issue

 2. Once they find a vendor they like, they will come back time and time again

 3. They know what they like and are satisfied with their choice